Horniman Museum

 The Horniman Museum and Gardens is a museum in Forest Hill, London, England.
 Commissioned in 1898, it opened in 1901 and was designed by Charles Harrison Townsend in the Modern Style.
 It has displays of anthropology, natural history and musical instruments, and is known for its large collection of taxidermied animals.
 The building is Grade II* listed.

-It is a non-departmental public body of the Department for Digital, Culture, Media and Sport and is constituted as a company and registered charity under English law.
+It is a non-departmental public body of the Department for Culture, Media and Sport and is constituted as a company and registered charity under English law.
 In 2022 the museum won Museum of the Year, an award made by the Art Fund.

 History

 The museum was founded in 1901 by Frederick John Horniman.
 Frederick had inherited his father's Horniman's Tea business, which by 1891 had become the world's biggest tea trading business.

 The proceeds from the business allowed Horniman to indulge his lifelong passion for collecting, and which after travelling extensively had some 30,000 items in his various collections, covering natural history, cultural artefacts and musical instruments.

 In 1911, an additional building to the west of the main building, originally containing a lecture hall and library, was donated by Frederick Horniman's son Emslie Horniman.
 This was also designed by Townsend.
 A new extension, opened in 2002, was designed by Allies and Morrison.

+In 2007, the museum held the Walking with Beasts Exhibition.
+The exhibition featured life-sized models of extinct animals featured in the BBC series of the same name, such as Smilodon and the Woolly Mammoth.

 The museum won the Art Fund's Museum of the Year award in 2022.
 In November 2022, the museum returned a collection of 72 items that were stolen from the Kingdom of Benin, including Benin Bronzes, to Nigeria's National Commission for Museums and Monuments.